CIT82/marke-pub/tools/shells/README.md

 ```

 ### **Conclusion**
 Customizing the `zsh` shell can be fun and there is so much more you can do.
-I recommend poking around and see what you can do.
+I recommend poking around and seeing what you can do.